The BlueMind subscription includes a simplified, tried and tested update system.

 You may, if you need or want to, manually import the key on all our supported distributions using the following command:

 Otherwise, a warning may come up during earlier version updates.
-This will not disrupt updates however.
+This will not disrupt or interfere with updates.

 Repositories are registered as soon as the subscription is installed, as a result, BlueMind will be updated automatically when the system is updated.